cenko/RATIR-GSFC/README.md

 6. Astrometry (*autopipeastrometry.pro*, *vlt_autoastrometry.py*)

-	- Fixes WCS coordinates by using pair-distance matching and asterism matching
+	- Fixes WCS coordinates by using pair-distance matching and asterism matching (also runs Scamp for extra astrometry correction)

 7. Stack (*autopipestack.pro*)

-	- Uses SWarp to stack images with same filter
+	- Uses SWarp to stack images with same filter and calculates both relative and absolute zeropoint info (absolute only for coadded)

 3. Photometry
 -------------